On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Introduction

 The outline of the paper is as follows.
-In section 2, we give the necessary background on hyperbolic spaces, Poincar\'e's Polyhedron Theorem, Quaternion algebras and Clifford algebras.
+In section 2, we give the necessary background on hyperbolic spaces, Poincar\'e's Method, Quaternion algebras and Clifford algebras.
 In Section 3, we generalize the necessary results from \cite{algebrapaper} to higher dimensions.
 Finally in Section 4, we give the new algorithm.
+To stay consistent with \cite{algebrapaper}, we also work in this paper with the upper half-space and the ball model of hyperbolic space.
 In Section 5, we show a concrete method for computing generators of a subgroup of finite index in $\SL_2((\frac{-1,-1}{\Z}))$.
 This method is generalized in Section 6 to subgroups of finite index of $\SL_2((\frac{x,y}{\Z}))$, for $x$ and $y$ some general negative integers.
 To finish the paper, we give two examples in Section 7.